David Gallego

 David Gallego Rodríguez (born 26 January 1972) is a Spanish professional football manager and former player who played as a midfielder.
-He is the manager of Cypriot First Division club APOEL.

-He played 10 La Liga games for Recreativo, and 97 in Segunda División for Córdoba and Terrassa, scoring 10 goals in the latter.
+He played ten La Liga games for Recreativo, and 97 in Segunda División for Córdoba and Terrassa, scoring ten goals with the latter.
 He spent most of his career in Segunda División B.

 As a manager, Gallego had two brief spells at Espanyol in the top flight, also leading Sporting Gijón and Ponferradina in the second division.

 Playing career

-Born in Súria, Barcelona, Catalonia, Gallego made his senior debut for CE Manresa, before joining Segunda División B side CE L'Hospitalet in 1991.
-He continued to appear in the category in the following years, representing AEC Manlleu, Levante UD, UE Sant Andreu, Córdoba CF, Terrassa FC and Hércules CF; with the Egarenses he scored a career-best 19 goals in the 1997–98 campaign.
+Born in Súria, Barcelona, Catalonia, Gallego made his senior debut for Manresa, before joining Segunda División B side L'Hospitalet in 1991.
+He continued to appear in the category in the following years, representing Manlleu, Levante, Sant Andreu, Córdoba, Terrassa and Hércules; with the Egarenses he scored a career-best 19 goals in the 1997–98 campaign.

 Gallego returned to Córdoba in January 2001, with the club now in Segunda División.
-He made his professional debut on 14 January by starting in a 0–0 away draw against Albacete Balompié, and scored his first professional goal seven days later in a 2–0 home win against Sporting de Gijón.
+He made his professional debut on 14 January by starting in a 0–0 away draw against Albacete, and scored his first professional goal seven days later in a 2–0 home win against Sporting Gijón.

-In 2002 summer Gallego joined La Liga club Recreativo de Huelva.
-He made his debut in the category on 1 September, coming on as a second half substitute in a 2–3 home loss against Málaga CF.
+In the summer of 2002, Gallego joined La Liga club Recreativo.
+He made his debut in the category on 1 September, coming on as a second half substitute in a 2–3 home loss against Málaga.

 After Recre's relegation, Gallego returned to Terrassa.
-After suffering another drop, he moved down to the lower leagues, representing CF Badalona and Manresa before retiring in 2009, aged 37.
+After suffering another drop, he moved down to the lower leagues, representing Badalona and Manresa before retiring in 2009, aged 37.